robknows/K-DecisionTrees/README.md

 to build the tree.
 Note that this can be run against a table of unseen data points.

+Note: The table used to build the tree does not work with strings as inputs, it works with symbols though.

 ## Example

 Input: A table, such as this one: